Where and When

 In previous festivals, many events occurred simultaneously in 8 different event areas.
 There were events at the Mission Memorial Auditorium and the Alana Hawaiian Culture Pavilion.
 Kids could also view stage performances just for them.
 Furthermore, people enjoyed music and performances by Hawaii Theatre Center Young Actors Ensemble and the Folger’s Society.
 There were also poetry readings, storytelling, workshops on health, astronomy, archeology and much more.

-Throughout the festival, there will also be an official book exchange at the downtown branch of Bank of Hawaii as well as author signings, CD signing, meet and greets with local booksellers and publishers.
-In the “Keiki Fun Zone” kids will be able to listen to music, play games, do interactive readings and go on a number of fun rides.
-On the final day of the festival, from 3 to 5 pm people will celebrate May Day by bringing their ukuleles and joining in communal song.
-The food court at the festival will be replete with snack shacks, lemonade stands and vendors selling gelato, coffee and burgers.
+Throughout the festival, there were official book exchange, author signings, meet and greets with local booksellers and publishers.
+In the “Keiki Fun Zone” kids listened to music, play games, did interactive readings and went on rides.
+On the final day, people celebrated May Day by bringing their ukuleles and joining in communal song.
+The food court at the festival sold snacks, lemonade, gelato, coffee and burgers.
 Expect future events to offer the same type of fun and interesting experiences.

-There may be no better opportunity to gain insight into the wealth of Hawaiian culture through literature and music.
-The authors hail from every island, sharing their stories, family history, cultural experiences and valuable perspectives.
-The artists include the Royal Hawaiian Band (which was originally founded in 1836 by King Kamehameha III), kumu hula (hula instructor) Michael Pili Pang as well as Kenneth Makuakane and Barry Flanagan whose joint recording is still the #1 album for a duo or group in the history of recorded Hawaiian music.
-This is a great opportunity to expose children to Hawaiian history as well as expand your understanding about the State’s culture and artistic accomplishments.
+There’s no better way to gain insight into Hawaiian culture than through its literature and music.
+In previous festivals, authors came from every island.
+They shared their stories, family history, cultural experiences and valuable perspectives.
+Past artists included the Royal Hawaiian Band, kumu hula Michael Pili Pang as well as Kenneth Makuakane and Barry Flanagan.
+Their joint recording was the #1 album for a duo or group in the history of Hawaiian music.
+Future festivals will continue to offer learning opportunities on Hawaiian music, literature and culture.